grycap/oscar-cli/README.md

 being the STORAGE_PROVIDER_TYPE one of the three supported storage providers (MinIO, S3 or Onedata) and the STORAGE_PROVIDER_NAME is the identifier for the provider set in the service's definition.

+File downloads display a progress bar whenever the transfer size is known.
+Use `--no-progress` to disable the bar.

 ```
 Usage:
   oscar-cli service get-file SERVICE_NAME STORAGE_PROVIDER REMOTE_FILE LOCAL_FILE [flags]